mohit1705/EdConnect_SoC/README.md

 # EdConnect_SoC
-leart html and css
+learnt html and css.
-then learn javascript and now learning to build webiste using react js.
+Then learnt javascript and now learning to build webiste using react js.